Oļegs Latiševs: Cooperation with FIBA Europe

-The cooperative work with FIBA Europe started in 2003 with the 4th tier European Championship (in accordance to the European Professional Club Basketball System classification), in particular FIBA Eurocup Challenge.
+The cooperative work with FIBA Europe started in 2003 with the fourth tier European Championship (in accordance to the European professional club basketball system classification), in particular FIBA EuroCup Challenge.
 The League in which National teams took part was established in 2002 and terminated in 2006.

 He also serviced matches in other subordinated to FIBA Europe Championships, in total having worked at 267 matches organised by FIBA Europe.

-In season 2003/2004 Latisevs was invited to Europe Championship for young men in the age category under 16 (FIBA Europe Under-16 Championship).
-As a result, he became the permanent Europe Championship referee for young men in the age categories under 16, under 18, under 20 (FIBA Europe Under-16, Under-18, Under-20 Championship).
+In 2003/2004 Latisevs was invited to Europe Championship for young men in the age category under 16.
+As a result, he became the permanent Europe Championship referee for young men in the age categories under 16, under 18, under 20.

-Already in 2005 Latisevs was regularly invited as a referee to Europe Basketball Championship (Eurobasket) that took place once in two years among European Teams that have qualified for FIBA Basketball World Cup and the Olympic Games.
+Already in 2005 Latisevs was regularly invited as a referee to Europe Basketball Championship (Eurobasket) that took place once in two years among european teams that have qualified for FIBA Basketball World Cup and the Olympic Games.

-Participation in FIBA Europe Tournament

 Cooperation with Euroleague

-After the end of four season work with FIBA Europe in 2007/2008 Latisevs was invited to the 1st tier Championships (Euroleague) and 2nd tier European Transnational Championships (Basketball Eurocup, known also as ULEB Eurocup).
+After the end of four season work with FIBA Europe in 2007/2008 Latisevs was invited to the first tier Championships (Euroleague) and second tier European Transnational Championships (Basketball Eurocup, known also as ULEB Eurocup).
 The organiser and the operator of these Championships for state-members of FIBA Europe is Euroleague.
-Already during the third season of the work with Euroleague, Latisevs was delegated as referee to Euroleague Final Four.
+Already during the third season of the work with Euroleague, Latisevs was delegated as referee to Euroleague final four.

-During his refereeing career, Latisevs serviced five Euroleague Final Fours.
-The participation of Latisevs in Euroleague Championships was the following: 2007/2008 – 6 matches, 2008/2009 – 7 matches, 2009/2010 –11 matches, 2010/2011 – 13 matches, 2011/2012 – 12 matches, 2012/2013 – 21 matches, 2013/2014 – 19 matches, 2014/2015 – 18 matches, 2015/2016 – 28 matches.
-To sum up, year of 2016 was the record year for Latisevs with regard to the number of serviced matches.
-In total – 135 matches.

-The participation of Latisevs in ULEB Eurocup as a referee seasonally was the following: 2007/2008 – 5 matches, 2008/2009 – 8 matches, 2009/2010 –3 matches, 2010/2011 – 4 matches, 2011/2012 – 7 matches, 2012/2013 – 3 matches, 2013/2014 – 8 matches, 2014/2015 – 6 matches, 2015/2016 – 3 matches.
-In total – 47 matches.
+During his refereeing career, Latisevs serviced five Euroleague final fours.

 Cooperation with NBA

 Latisevs has an experience in the work in NBA Championships.
 In 2013 Latisevs serviced the matches of Summer NBA League in Las Vegas, USA.
 This event was organised in the framework of educational programme for FIBA referees, the aim of which was to share experience between the best FIBA referees from Europe, Asia, Oceania and the leading USA referees.
 In 2015 he participated as a referee in NBA Global Games.
-This was the series of matches in which NBA teams took part and that took place outside of USA and Canada.
-Recently, the Championship got more popular among leading European Professional Clubs and became the initial assessment before the beginning of the season.